-www.beforeplay.org is the hub for a Colorado statewide effort to reduce unintended pregnancy and help “normalize” conversation around sexual health and well being.
-About 50% of Colorado pregnancies are unintended, and the rate is even higher among young adults in their twenties.
-Poor knowledge about effective contraception or how to use it, jobs without health insurance, and ambivalence toward starting a family—If it happens, it happens—all contribute to this situation.
+Beforeplay.org is the hub for a Colorado statewide effort to reduce unintended pregnancy and help “normalize” conversation around sexual health and well being.
+Women themselves report that about 50% of Colorado pregnancies are unplanned, and the rate is even higher among young adults in their twenties.
+Poor knowledge about effective contraception or how to use it, lack health insurance through jobs or personally, and ambivalence toward starting a family—If it happens, it happens—all contribute to this situation.
+And with 1 in 4 people having an STD, Colorado can do more to raise awareness about, prevent and treat these infections.

-www.beforeplay.org is here to help people think, discuss and take responsible action on some of life’s biggest decisions—ones that often don’t get enough attention.
+Beforeplay.org is here to help people think, discuss and take responsible action on some of life’s biggest decisions – ones that often don’t get enough attention.
 We help raise the tough questions and ask young people to consider what really makes sense for them.
 Together, we can help Coloradans lead healthier lives and raise healthier families.

 What’s the point?

-How about improving a young person’s chance of completing their education, getting a job and raising a healthy child?
+How about improving a young person’s chance of completing their high school and higher education, getting a job and raising a healthy child?
 We can help young adults avoid a difficult step that will impact their future by preventing an unintended pregnancy.

-Unintended pregnancy rates are simply too high, and conversations about birth control, STDs and pregnancy aren’t really at the top of every young person’s list.
+Conversations about birth control, STDs and pregnancy aren’t really at the top of every young person’s list to hang out and talk about.
 But that’s just the thing; we believe they should be.
 Women with unintended pregnancies are less likely to obtain early prenatal care and their babies are at increased risks of both low birth weight and preterm birth, which can cause health and development issues all through their lives.
-An unintended pregnancy can also limit the education and employment opportunities of both parents often leading to significant financial challenges.
+An unintended pregnancy can also limit the education and employment opportunities of both parents, often leading to significant financial challenges now and that can continue into the future.
+STDs can also have a life-long impact on people – and their partners – yet Colorado still faces challenges to preventing and treating them.

 Who are we talking to?

-We noticed that there wasn’t currently an online, all-in-one-place resource devoted to sexual health and family planning in the state of Colorado.
-So as they say, we got busy. www.beforeplay.org is here to talk to anyone and everyone looking for helpful info about birth control, pregnancy planning, STDs, health center locations, conversation starters, and pretty much anything else you could want to know about sexual health.
+Before Beforeplay.org, Colorado did not have an online, all-in-one-place resource devoted to sexual health and family planning.
+We’re here now to “talk” to anyone and everyone looking for helpful info about birth control, pregnancy planning, STDs, health center locations, conversation starters, and pretty much anything else you could want to know about sexual health.

 How will we know we’ve succeeded?